Two, Three and Four Electrode Experiments

 two, three, four electrode.

 Electrochemical experiments range from simple potentiostatic (chronoamperometry), to cyclic voltammetry (potentiodynamic), to complex AC techniques such as impedance spectroscopy.
 Moreover, each individual technique may have multiple possible experimental setups, often with a best option.
 This note discusses one aspect of these setups: the number of electrodes (or probes) used.

 Gamry potentiostats (and some others) are all 4-probe instruments.
 This means that there are four relevant leads that need to be placed in any given experiment.
 Two of these leads—Working (green) and Counter (red)—carry the current, and the other two—Working Sense (blue) and Reference (white)—are sense leads which measure voltage (potential).

-Four-probe instruments can be setup to run 2-electrode, 3-electrode, or 4-electrode measurements with just a simple change in setup.
+Four-probe instruments can be setup to run 2, 3, or 4 electrode measurements with just a simple change in setup.
 Understanding why and how to use the different modes thus is important.